JureSeselj/harmonize/README.md

 8. As a user, I can add my profile avatar so that other users can easily identify me
 9. As a user, I can view user's avatars so that I can easily identify other users of the app
 10. As a user, I can update the picture and description of my profile on the profile page so that other users view up to date info about me
 11. As a user, I can change password to my account so that I can keep my profile secure
-12. As a user, I can delete my account if I decide to no longer use the app

 ### Other Users Profiles

-13. As a user, I can view all the posts by a specific user so that I can see their latest activity
+12. As a user, I can view all the posts by a specific user so that I can see their latest activity
-14. As a user, I can view other users’ profiles with their profile description, number of posts, followers and users followed so that I can learn more about them
+13. As a user, I can view other users’ profiles with their profile description, number of posts, followers and users followed so that I can learn more about them
-15. As a user, I can follow and unfollow other users so that I can get specific users’ posts in my posts feed
+14. As a user, I can follow and unfollow other users so that I can get specific users’ posts in my posts feed
-16. As a user, I can see a list of the most followed profiles so that I can see which profiles are popular
+15. As a user, I can see a list of the most followed profiles so that I can see which profiles are popular

 ### Posts

-17. As a user, I can create posts so that I can share my images with the community
+16. As a user, I can create posts so that I can share my images with the community
-18. As a user, I can categories my post so that other users can find it by its tag
+17. As a user, I can categories my post so that other users can find it by its tag
-19. As a user, I can view other people’s posts so that I can get inspired by their images
+18. As a user, I can view other people’s posts so that I can get inspired by their images
-20. As a user, I can view the details of a single post so that I can see its full description and other users’ comments
+19. As a user, I can view the details of a single post so that I can see its full description and other users’ comments
-21. As user, I can like a specific post so that I can show my interest
+20. As user, I can like a specific post so that I can show my interest

 ### Main page

-22. As a user, I can view posts ordered by most recently added so that I am up to date with the newest content
+21. As a user, I can view posts ordered by most recently added so that I am up to date with the newest content
-23. As a user, I can keep scrolling through the posts so that they are loaded automatically and I don't have to select the next page
+22. As a user, I can keep scrolling through the posts so that they are loaded automatically and I don't have to select the next page
-24. As a user, I can see the posts I liked so that I can find the posts I enjoy the most
+23. As a user, I can see the posts I liked so that I can find the posts I enjoy the most
-25. As a user, I can view posts from users I followed, so I can follow their activity
+24. As a user, I can view posts from users I followed, so I can follow their activity
-26. As a user, I can view posts category tags, so that I choose posts to display that I’m particularly interested in
+25. As a user, I can view posts category tags, so that I choose posts to display that I’m particularly interested in

 ### The Post Page

-27. As a user, I can view the details of a single posts so that I can read other users’ comments and know what they think about it
+26. As a user, I can view the details of a single posts so that I can read other users comments and know what they think about it
-28. As a user, I can view a category for the post so that I know what image is related to
+27. As a user, I can view a category for the post so that I know what the image is relates to
-29. As user, I can add comments to a post so that I can share my thoughts about the post with the community
+28. As user, I can add comments to a post so that I can share my thoughts about the post with the community
-30. As a user, I can see when the comments were created so that I know how old a comment is
+29. As a user, I can see when the comments were created so that I know how old a comment is
-31. As an owner of a comment, I can edit my comment so that I can update my existing comment
+30. As an owner of a comment, I can edit my comment so that I can update my existing comment
-32. As an owner of a comment, I can delete my comment from the post
+31. As an owner of a comment, I can delete my comment from the post
-33. As a post owner, I can edit my post title and description so that I can make corrections or update my post after it was created
+32. As a post owner, I can edit my post title and description so that I can make corrections or update my post after it was created

+### General

+33. As a site owner I want my site to be fully responsive so that users can you use it on different devices
+34. As a site owner, I want users to come to a 404 error page so that they don't have to user the browser back button if they enter a URL that does not exist
+35. As a site user, I can view feedback messages, so that I know if my comment/profile/post has been updated

 ## Design